-Mathematics, Further & Double Mathematics
+Mathematics and Further Mathematics

 Qualification Level AS & A Level

 Awarding Body WJEC

 QAN Ref.
-No. Unavailable at time of publication
+No. Mathematics AS Level: 603/1983/5 Further Mathematics AS Level: 603/1984/7 Mathematics A Level:

 The AS course is made up of the Core Maths and compulsory Statistics and Applied Maths.
 The AS course is worth 40% of the A Level.